 Code, Implement Logic and Testing

 When it comes to building the API, there are several ways to do this.
 Which one you pick will depend on the available skills, the feature set you need to support, time and budget.
-Low-code platforms are often a good choice as they tackle many notorious issues associated with development – and hosting – while also reducing engineering time and resources required.
+Low-code platforms are often a good choice as they tackle many notorious issues associated with development and hosting while reducing engineering time and resources required.

 For example, using a low-code tool such as Linx can simplify the API development process into just the use of 2 tools.